Mikael-Helin/Bash-Auto-Gmailer/README.md

 - **App Password:** Since Google now requires OAuth 2.0 for authentication, you need to create an **App Password**.

   - Go to [Google Account Security](https://myaccount.google.com/security).
-  - Under "Signing in to Google," select **App Passwords**.
+  - Enable 2FA.
+  - Add app authenication.
+  - QR code scan with your mobile
-  - Generate a new app password for "Mail" or "Other (Custom name)."
+  - Generate a new app password for "AutoGmailer", remove spaces from the password, it becomes 16 chars long.
-  - Use this app password in the `AuthPass` field.
+  - Use this app password in the `AuthPass` field in ssmtp.conf.

 #### **Set Correct Permissions**